davidryv/OracleAutomationTest/README.md

 ### Add new tests

 If you want to add new test to run, go to ${project.basedir}/test/java/OracleAutomationTest/tests and add a class ending in "IT"
-All classes without IT at the end will be skipped
+All classes without IT at the end will be skipped.

+### It's Failing

+Right now it does not manage login after forgot password is sent, so even it goes through Forgot Password , is skipped because it won't allow to log in latter , until recover password process is completed, is expected , for now, for testing purposes.